SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ### Setting up bride/groom as 'staff'

 The only individuals that need to register an account on this site are the bride and groom but reading the Django documentation I was still struggling to understand how I could make the registration set the user up as 'staff' in Django admin.
-In my hunt for a solution I came across [ordinarycoders](https://www.ordinarycoders.com/blog/article/django-user-register-login-logout) WRITTEN BY
+In my hunt for a solution, I came across [ordinarycoders](https://www.ordinarycoders.com/blog/article/django-user-register-login-logout) WRITTEN BY
 [JAYSHA](https://www.ordinarycoders.com/blog/Jaysha).
 The majority of the code is taken directly from here.

 <a></a>